superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 _Custom models_ are more useful and perform better than pre-trained models where data is atypical, structured, and/or proprietary. _Pre-trained models_, on the other hand, are typically designed for general applications and may not perfectly align with specific downstream tasks.

-So, is there a way of preserving a pre-trained model's efficiency and performance advantages, permitting a faster go-to-market, but **also** align it with specific downstream tasks?

-One approach is **fine-tuning**.

 |Aspect|Custom Models|Pre-Trained Models|
 |---|---|---|
 |Purpose|Tailored to specific tasks or domains|Trained on large generic datasets, then fine-tuned for specific tasks|